-This 250-pages-long book presents not only the legacy of Kalecki (a brilliant economist, whose only fault was to publish in the Polish language; he independently discovered many of the key concepts of what is now identified as Keynesian theory), but also a possible reading of Michal Kalecki as a behavioural economist and the implications for modern evolutionary economic analysis.
+This 250-pages-long book presents not only the legacy of Kalecki (a brilliant economist, whose only fault was to publish in the Polish language; he independently discovered many of the key concepts of what is now identified as Keynesian theory) but also a possible reading of Michal Kalecki as a behavioral economist and the implications for modern evolutionary economic analysis.

 5. Econometrics textbook